Tron: Cultural effect

+The success of Tron led to several of the film’s computer animators, including lead animator Chris Wedge, to create a new animation studio known as Blue Sky Studios in 1987 after their previous studio shut down.

 In 1997, Ken Perlin of the Mathematical Applications Group, Inc. won an Academy Award for Technical Achievement for his invention of Perlin noise for Tron.

 The film, considered groundbreaking, has inspired several individuals in numerous ways.
 John Lasseter, head of Pixar and Disney's animation group, described how the film helped him see the potential of computer-generated imagery in the production of animated films, stating "without Tron, there would be no Toy Story."

-The two members of the French house music group Daft Punk, who scored the sequel, have held a joint, lifelong fascination with the film.
+The two members of the French house music group Daft Punk, who scored the sequel and also had a cameo appearance in it, have held a joint, lifelong fascination with the film.
 Also, in Gorillaz' music video for the song "Feel Good Inc.", Russel, the fictional drummer of the band, can be seen wearing an Encom hat.Tron developed into a cult film and was ranked as 13th in a 2010 list of the top 20 cult films published by The Boston Globe.

 The film heavily inspired the music video for Danish pop/dance group Infernal's 2006 hit single "From Paris to Berlin".
 The music video for Australian rock band Regurgitator's 1997 song "Everyday Formula" was also heavily inspired by the film and recreates several scenes.

 In 2008, the American Film Institute nominated this film for its Top 10 Science Fiction Films list.